 Elevation Counseling works with Albuquerque Public Schools to provide counseling in APS schools, on site.
 Counseling in the schools allows children to get the benefits of therapy without missing additional class time traveling to an outside provider’s office.

 All children and families can receive counseling, regardless of insurance status or documentation.
 We will never ask for information such as social security number or immigration documents.
 We never give information to immigration officials.

 In order to begin counseling, we will need signatures showing consent to therapy from a parent, a legal guardian or the child themselves (if 14 or older).
 These documents are available in paper or electronic form, in both English and Spanish.
 Forms available on our FORMS page.

-We also need insurance information for your child.
+We also need insurance information for your child, if available.
 The sessions at school will be billed to insurance, if such insurance exists.
-Even if your child's insurance has a deductible or copay, you will not be financially responsible for any copay or deductible - these amounts are paid by APS.
 If you have any questions about billing, please feel free to contact our office staff.
 We would be happy to answer any questions you have.

 Who Do I Contact?

 If your child is not currently seeing an Elevation Counseling therapist, please let the APS school counselor know you would like to seek services.
 The school Health and Wellness team will coordinate and determine if services are available.
 If your child is currently in therapy, your primary contact person is your child’s therapist.
 When your child enrolls in counseling you will get contact details for our staff.
 However, at any time, if you want to contact our office, please feel free to do so.
 We would be happy to help you.

 We only offer counseling – we do not offer medication management.
 If your child needs medication, we have can refer you to professionals who work with children.